Who is qualified to build a plan?

 There has been a suggestion made recently that a registered building surveyor is the only person who is appropriately qualified to build a body corporate long-term maintenance plan (LTMP).

 This statement deserves a response because aside from the obvious high costs such a requirement would impose on the sector, a building surveyor’s core skills may not be a very good match at all.

 Naturally a building surveyor’s technical skills and knowledge relating to building elements such as the weathertightness of wall and roof claddings are not in dispute.
 It’s just that a LTMP is not only about claddings.
-It must also cover everything else in the development that needs to be maintained from the gardens to the lift.
+It must also cover everything else in the development that needs to be maintained from the gardens to the plumbing and the lift.

 Then there are the features in a LTMP that relate to financial modeling and cash flow forecasting.
 It is essential these are included but require skills more likely to be associated with an accountant.

 There are also the requirements of the Unit Titles Act 2010.
 Especially in regard to those items that should be recorded in a body corporate’s plan, such as whether the body corporate has opted out of having a long-term maintenance fund and whether they have elected to not maintain some items.

 Also, it's wrong to schedule work to be paid for out of the long-term maintenance fund, when the work will be paid for by each owner of each unit on which the work is going to be carried out.
 And vice versa.